 Once you’re done with your first page, everything else will come bit by bit.
 I know however many people are wondering how to organize your pages.
 And my reply here is that everyone is doing it differently.

 All I can do is share with you what I think works the best, at least for the beginning while you’re still figuring it out:

 - Any extra annual pages you need (some ideas are: goals, level 10 life, movie tracker, book tracker, TV tracker)

 - Other monthly pages (for example: monthly to-do, monthly goals, monthly habit tracker, mood tracker, gratitude log)

 - Weekly spreads

-If you run out of space in your collections or want to create more – remember, that as long as you have your Index you can create them at any page in your journal, So don’t stress about that.
+If you run out of space in your collections or want to create more – remember, that as long as you have your Index you can create them on any page in your journal, So don’t stress about that.

 In case you’re not sure what pages to add, I’ll advise you to start from the minimum, and maybe add more pages on the way.
-You don’t want to get overloaded with trackers and collections and turn Bullet Journaling in a chore.
+You don’t want to get overloaded with trackers and collections and turn Bullet Journaling into a chore.